 Meet Cody – a teen with promise…

 Cody is excelling as a student at #Burlington High School and employee at #McDonalds.
 He plays video games, rides bike, and is learning to drive and weld.
 His goal is to be a welder after college.
-Cody was born with a brain tumor and has just one hand, but that’s not stopping him.
+Cody was born with a brain tumor, but that’s not stopping him.
 He’s a youth with @wipromise, on a journey to achieve his personal, educational, and career goals. https://promisewi.com/ #PromiseWIStories #Wisconsin #McDonalds

 Post for Twitter